 VECTOR: These are graphics that use geometric shapes, lines, and curves to create designs.
 Resolution (DPI – see above) is not an issue since any vector based design can be scaled to any size without loss of quality.

 SCREEN PRINTING: First invented by the Chinese around 900AD.
 Ink is squeezed through a silk mesh screen onto the vinyl.
-Designs using solid colors typically print best, but we can HALFTONE gradients at 55lpi.
+Designs using solid colors typically print best, but we can print gradients as halftones at 55lpi.

 10% OVERAGE / UNDERAGE: All orders are subject to a +/- 10% overage or underage.
 That’s pretty standard in the printing industry.
 Typically we print 10% more than what you order, to compensate for errors and misprints.
 So for example, if you order 250, we’ll plan on printing 275.
 The minimum you’ll end up with is 225 stickers, but in almost every case you’ll receive just over 250.